 Diplomas for May graduates are issued during the Commencement ceremonies provided the graduation petition has been submitted to the Registrar's Office by the posted deadline.
-Diplomas for August and December graduates are mailed by the Registrar's Office at the close of the summer and fall semester provided the graduation petition and the diploma fee have been submitted in a timely manner.
+Diplomas for August and December graduates are mailed by the Registrar's Office at the close of the summer and fall semester provided the graduation petition has been submitted in a timely manner.

+Diplomas are issued in the student's name as it appears in official University records.
 Diplomas are mailed at no charge.
 Diplomas are withheld from students who have unsettled obligations to the University.